facastagnini/atom-better-git-blame/README.md

 ## What makes it better?

-TL;DR – it pulls in info about pull requests & related issues, and helps you visualise the blame info.
+TL;DR: it does more than just display `git blame` annotations in the gutter – it pulls in info about pull requests & related issues, and helps you visualise the blame info.

 **A rich popover displays summary info about the commit, its corresponding pull request, and any related issues.**